catppuccin/aseprite/README.md

 3. Open Aseprite and go to **Edit** > **Preferences** > **Themes**.
 4. You can now select the unzipped directory in the themes window.

+## Contributing
+ - Make your desired changes to `template/sheet.aseprite` and/or `theme.xml`.
+ - Export `sheet.aseprite` as `sheet.svg` with a scale of 1 then commit.
+ - Changes to `sheet.svg` trigger a build of the themes.

 ## 💝 Thanks to

 - [Sofy](https://github.com/sofycodes)